jprovidence/aether/notes/text_similarity_a.md

 ```

 This provides an environment in which individual components of the algorithm can be substituted for one another in a controlled fashion.
 Each 'sub-function' can be assessed relative to its competitors.

-Descriptions of the subfunctions implemented are listed below.
+Brief descriptions and links to the sub-functions implemented are listed below.

-*Tallying Functions*
+**Tallying Functions**

 - Total-Relative: significance = term frequency / total word count
 - Inverse Total-Relative: significance = 1 - (term frequency / total word count)
+- Count-Relative: significance = term frequency / highest term frequency
+- Inverse Count-Relative: significance = 1 - (term frequency / highest term frequency)

+**Dimension Equalization**

+-- Intersection: Only scores corresponding to words present in both documents are considered.
+-- Injection: Zeros are inserted into the vectors at the indicies corresponding to words exclusive to the other document.

+**Comparison**

+Rather than describe these again here I have provided links to their respective wikipedia articles, which are more thorough
+than I could be.

+-- Dot product
+-- Cosine similarity
+-- Mahalanobis distance
+-- Chebyhev distance